What is the Azure AD Connect Admin Agent?

 The Azure AD Connect Administration Agent binaries are placed in the Azure AD Connect server.
 To install the agent, use the following steps:

 - Navigate to the directory where the application is located cd "C:\Program Files\Microsoft Azure Active Directory Connect\Tools"

 - Run ConfigureAdminAgent.ps1

 When prompted, please enter your Azure AD global admin credentials.
-This should be the same credentials entered during Azure AD Connect installation.
+These credentials should be the same credentials entered during Azure AD Connect installation.

 After the agent is installed, you'll see the following two new programs in the "Add/Remove Programs" list in the Control Panel of your server:

 What data in my Sync service is shown to the Microsoft service engineer?

 When you open a support case, the Microsoft Support Engineer can see, for a given user: